Polythiazide / prazosin Side Effects

 Applies to polythiazide / prazosin: oral capsule

-Along with its needed effects, polythiazide / prazosin may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, polythiazide / prazosin may cause unwanted side effects that require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking polythiazide / prazosin:Signs and symptoms of too much potassium loss
+If any of the following side effects occur while taking polythiazide / prazosin, check with your doctor or nurse as soon as possible:Signs and symptoms of too much potassium loss

 - Dryness of mouth (severe)